 Generally speaking, there are limited ways in which you can access your super early.

-This new early release measure is specifically to help people who are financially affected by the coronavirus situation, which is reflected in the eligibility criteria.
+The new early release measures are specifically to help people financially affected by the coronavirus situation, which is reflected in the eligibility criteria.
 It doesn’t change the existing ways to apply for access to your super.

 Here’s a summary of what you need to know.

-Q: When does the new early release start?
+Q: When did the new early release start?

 A: Applications via the ATO began on Monday, 20 April 2020.
-The application is made directly to the ATO who will determine your eligibility to receive a payment.
+The application is made directly to the ATO who determine your eligibility to receive a payment.

 Q: Who’s eligible to apply?

 To apply for early release as a temporary resident, you must satisfy at least one of the following requirements:

 Q: How do I apply?

 A: You can apply directly to the ATO through the myGov website.
 You’ll need to authenticate yourself through myGov and complete the application form in ATO Online.
 If you’re unable to access online services, you can call the ATO, confirm your identity, and complete the application over the phone.

 Before you apply, log in to Member Online to check your super balance and make sure that your personal details, such as address, email and phone number, are up to date.
 If your details with the ATO don't match your details with QSuper, your application could be delayed or rejected.

 If you've had multiple jobs, you may have more than one super fund, so you may wish to find and consolidate your super before you apply to withdraw it.1